ninakali/flourish-pc/src/readme.md

 ## Essentials
 * Safety
 * Things you will need
+* Basics of maths
 * Basics of electronics
-* Basics of computing
-* Basics of computational logic
+* Basics of logic and computing

 ## Stick and stones computing
 * TBD